 This page is an attempt to bust some common misconceptions about Brunel's atmospheric traction system for the South Devon railway and why it failed.

 One, which may be a misconception or may be just laziness, is the failure to realise that it wasn't actually Brunel's atmospheric traction system at all.
 It was Joseph Samuda's.
 He invented it, and he had the contractual responsibility to maintain the installation, but he didn't have the resources to actually sort it when it became clear that the whole length was fucked.
-He had done a couple of others previously - one at Dalkey in Ireland, which is where Brunel got turned on to the idea, and one at Croydon, which was basically a demo system (ie. installed mainly for that purpose, although it was used in regular service), and had all the same problems as the South Devon one, only the South Devon problems got all the attention.
+He had experimented with it on what became the West London line at Wormwood Scrubs, which is probably what brought the idea to Brunel's attention originally, and he had done a couple of operational installations - one at Dalkey in Ireland, and one at Croydon, which was basically a demo/development system (ie. installed mainly for that purpose, although it was used in regular service), and had all the same problems as the South Devon one, only the South Devon problems got all the attention.
 The Dalkey system actually pretty much worked, but there were under two miles of it and it was Irish (see later), so it wasn't really comparable.

 This is probably the most common misconception and it gets repeated everywhere, including on sites that ought to know better.